Corvimae/kaizo-ironmon-plus/README.md

 * (b) Your HM Friend cannot assist in double or triple battles.
 You can stall turns either by wasting items or by attacking your main.
 * (c) You cannot stall turns on your HM Friend by using AOE moves.
 * (d) The benefits of HM Friend abilities cannot be used.
 For example, if an HM Friend gets an item from Pickup, you must ignore it.
 * (e) You can replace your HM friend if it sucks at being an HM friend.
-You should have universal HM learning on so this shouldn't be a problem, but sometimes you're just not vibing, y'know?
+You should have universal HM learning on so this shouldn't be a problem, but sometimes you're just not vibing, y'know?'
+* (f) You may have two HM friends for games that require a million HMs, like Gen 4.

 #### 2.05 - Route Catch Limit
 Only one Pokémon may be caught per route.